olmozavala/Prostate_and_PZ_DL_Segmentation_Code/README.md

 `

 ## Data
-The test data is freely available and can be downloaded from this link: [data](https://goo.gl/193hqk).
+The test data is freely available and can be downloaded from this link [data](https://goo.gl/193hqk).
 In order to edit the configuration file as little as possible, I suggest you to copy the data folder at the root folder of this repository.

 ## Run Test